OAKLAND UNIFIED ARTS PARTNERS

 CONVERSATIONS IN MOTION

-Part part physical theater, part oral history project, Conversations in Motion was a collaboratively choreographed performance where teen artists-as-cultural investigators will ask complex questions of community members and themselves.
-The final piece was an acrobatic moving tableau about the city and its citizens.
+Part part physical theater, part oral history project, Conversations in Motion was a collaboratively choreographed performance where teen artists-as-cultural investigators asked complex questions of community members and themselves.
+The artists performed a 7-minute acrobatic, moving tableau about schools as sites of disconnection and resistance during Urbano's Spring 2014 showcase.